-Our systematic withdrawal program lets you withdraw a fixed amount from your Mutual Fund Series units of the Funds at regular intervals.
+Our systematic withdrawal program lets you withdraw a fixed amount from your Funds at regular intervals.
 This is an easy way to receive cash, while giving the rest of your money the chance to grow.

 Here are some facts about our systematic withdrawal program: